Tiffany Eliadis

-Tiffany Eliadis (born 7 October 1995) is an Australian football (soccer) forward who plays for Melbourne Victory.
-She has also played for South Melbourne.
+Tiffany Eliadis (born 7 October 1995) is an Australian soccer forward who plays for National Premier Leagues Victoria Women (NPL Victoria Women) Bulleen Lions she previously played for A-League Women club Melbourne Victory, and has also played for NPL Victoria Women club South Melbourne.

 In August 2023, Tiffany was scouted through the Euro Pro Scouting Process at Olympiacos Melbourne.
-As a result, Tiffany successfully received a pro contract and is now playing for Atletico Ouriense.
+As a result, Tiffany successfully received a pro contract and moved to play for Atletico Ouriense.